The dome shaped Calvary Baptist Church in LeRoy is often referred to as “the golf ball church” for obvious reasons.

 The Calvary Baptist Church in LeRoy is often referred to as ‘The Golf Ball Church’ for obvious reasons.

-The white fiberglass paneling that lines the wooden frame of the dome gives the church more of an appearance of a half of a golf ball.
-With just one entrance (actually there’s another door that isn’t used but probably is necessary for fire code reasons) that extends slightly out from the base of the dome, it wouldn’t be tough to imagine the shape of an igloo either.
+The white fiberglass paneling lining the wooden frame makes the church look like half of a golf ball.
+With just one entrance extending slightly out from the base of the dome, it wouldn’t be tough to imagine the shape of an igloo either.
+(There is actually another door that isn’t used but probably is necessary for fire code reasons.)

-While the outside is unmistakably curved, the inside only shows indications of the circular architecture on the peripheral edges of each room.
+While the outside is unmistakably curved, the inside shows fewer indications you’re inside a dome.
+It’s really most noticeable on the peripheral edges of each room.

 Today, it’s enclosed and used as a youth room for education and activities.
-Just as important for the purposes of our sophomoric curiosity, it’s also home to that random door that peeks out above the entire church floor–of course we had to look out and take some photos for you!
+Just as important for the purposes of our sophomoric curiosity, it’s also home to that random door.
+From here, you can get a really different view of the sanctuary space.

 While there isn’t exactly a ton of history written about the church online (this will most likely prove to be the most exhaustive and complete account you’ll find on the internet), Jeremy was able to share with us bit of the history.